 The shadows on the orange railing are also up for discussion.
 Although these seem to support the theory, the measurements are not very precise.
 Lastly, while the historical tracks of both vessels have been analysed from the moment they left the coral reef until their return to the Mauritian coast, the tracks preceding the 24th were not analysed in great detail.

 That all being said, the approximate location looks solid, and independent analysis conducted by analytics firm Windward points to the same area*.
-There also seems little reason for authorities to misrepresent the day and time, just like the narrative that the tugboats would have been circling around on the 24th on a location that is different from the location the Wakashio was sunk in the preceding days seems very unlikely.
-Despite this, the question why the Wakashio was initially towed to a location further south remains unanswered.
+There also seems little reason for authorities to misrepresent the day and time.
+And the narrative that the tugboats would have been circling around on the 24th on a location that is different from the location the Wakashio was sunk in the preceding days seems very unlikely.
+Despite this, the question of why the Wakashio was initially towed to a location further south remains unanswered.

 Now that 15:00 is the suspected time the Wakashio submerged, it should also be noted that something very similar to ‘1500’ is heard through radio communications on the video’s audio track just after the wreck disappears from the sea surface.